Francisco Albano Barrio: KSW

 Barrio stepped in as a short notice opponent for Łukasz Rajewski at KSW 70: Pudzianowski vs. Materla on May 28, 2022.
 He won the bout via rear-naked choke in the second round.

 Barrio faced Maciej Kazieczko at KSW 76: Parnasse vs. Rajewski on November 12, 2022.
 He lost the fight by a third-round knockout.

+Barrio stepped in as a short notice opponent for Aymard Guih at XTB KSW 93: Parnasse vs Mircea on April 6, 2024 in Paris and lost by Split Decision.

 Personal life

 Francisco is son of popular brigadier Rodolfo Barrio Saavedra who was actively involved in the Croatian War of Independence.